loic-lb/Daisy-ML/README.md

 ```
 python ./compute_features_matrix.py --cohort_indices i
 ```
-with i the index of the cohort to analyse.
+with i the index of the cohort to analyze.

 Finally, the percentage of each cluster for each slide after training a Mini-Batch KMeans model on this feature matrix are retrieved using
 ```./compute_cluster_percentages.py``` with the following command line: